Aditya-U7/Aditya-U7/README.md

-### Hi, welcome to the profile.
+### Hi, welcome to my profile.
 I hope you will find the repositories valuable and useful.

 ### Languages used in repositories: